These salted caramel brownies are full of homemade caramel sauce and make the fudgiest brownies ever!

 Instructions

-- In a medium bowl, whisk together the flour, salt and cocoa powder.
+- In a medium bowl, whisk together the flour, cocoa powder, and salt.

-- Place the chocolate and butter in the bowl of the double boiler set over a pan of simmering water, and stir occasionally until the chocolate and butter are completely melted and combined.
+- Place the chocolate and butter in the bowl of a double boiler set over a pan of simmering water, and stir occasionally until the chocolate and butter are completely melted and combined.
+See notes below if you do not have a double boiler.
 Turn off the heat, but keep the bowl over the water of the double boiler, and add both sugars.
 Whisk until completely combined and remove the bowl from the pan.
 The mixture should be at room temperature at this point.

 - Add three eggs to the chocolate mixture and whisk until just combined.
 Add the remaining two eggs and whisk until just combined.
 Add the vanilla and stir until combined.
 Do not overbeat the batter at this stage, or your brownies will be cakey.

-- Sprinkle the flour mixture over the chocolate.
+- Sprinkle the flour and cocoa mixture over the chocolate.
 Using a spatula, fold the dry ingredients into the wet ingredients until there is a just a trace amount of the flour mixture visible.

 - Bake the brownies for 30 minutes, rotating the pan halfway through the baking time, and check to make sure the brownies are completely done by sticking a toothpick into the center of the pan.
 The brownies are done when the toothpick comes out with a few moist crumbs.

-- Remove the brownies from the oven and sprinkle with an extra 1 1/2 teaspoons Fleur de Sel and 1 teaspoon coarse sugar.
+- Remove the brownies from the oven and sprinkle with the remaining 1 1/2 teaspoons fleur de sel.

 - Cool the brownies completely before cutting and serving.
-Store wrapped tightly in plastic wrap for up to 4 days.
+For the best results, let brownies cool for 24 hours for the carmel sauce and brownies to fully meld into something magical.
+Store wrapped tightly in plastic wrap for up to 4 days at room temperature or 6 days in the fridge.

 Barbara says